 Everyone involved in the Economic Fundamentals Initiative has spent much of their career living and working across the region.
 We are economists.
 We are teachers.
 We are educational administrators, marketers, editors and translators.
 All of us are acutely aware of the urgent challenges which the countries of this region are facing.
 We believe passionately that developing everyone’s understanding of economics can only be a good thing for individuals, for their communities and for broader national and regional stability.

 Engaging with university and high school teachers, with students and with education officials, EFI and our country partners want economic literacy to be in everyone's reach.
-Already operating in 9 languages with 1 further translation available soon, we plan to include even more Eastern European and Central Asian languages in our portfolio.
+Already operating in 10 languages, we plan to include even more Eastern European and Central Asian languages in our portfolio.

 EFI is funded entirely by donations which are used solely for the adaptation, translation and distribution of economics literature across this region.
 EFI is a 501(c)(3) non-profit organization registered in the state of New Jersey, U.S.A.

 “Common Sense Economics: What Everyone Should Know About Wealth and Prosperity” was first published in 2005 and is now in its third edition.
 Written by academic economists James D. Gwartney, Richard L. Stroup, Dwight R. Lee, Tawni H. Ferrarini and Joseph P. Calhoun, “Common Sense Economics” is today the classic introduction to the fundamentals of market economics.
 Its goal is to guide its readers to make wise personal and policy choices based on a sound understanding of economic principles.

 With the support of the EFI Academic Advisory Committee, the book has been adapted to ensure its relevance to readers across our region.
-The resulting edition of “Common Sense Economics: What Everyone Should Know About Personal and National Prosperity” is available in English, Albanian, Armenian, Azerbaijani, Georgian, Russian, Ukrainian, Uzbek and Kyrgyz.
-Kazakh will be available soon.
+The resulting edition of “Common Sense Economics: What Everyone Should Know About Personal and National Prosperity” is available in English, Albanian, Armenian, Azerbaijani, Georgian, Russian, Ukrainian, Uzbek, Kazakh and Kyrgyz.

 Available electronically, the book includes supplementary reading material and over 9 hours of subtitled video clips which present and explain the fundamental concepts of economics in real-life contexts.
 Printed copies are also available through our local partners.